usnistgov/FIPS201/_FIPS201/authentication.md

 Some characteristics of the authentication mechanisms using biometric data (described below) are as follows:

-- Strong resistance to use of unaltered card by non-owner since PIN and cardholder biometric characteristics are required.
+- Strong resistance to use of unaltered card by non-owner since PIN entry and cardholder biometric characteristics are required.
 - Digital signature on biometric data records, which is checked to further strengthen the mechanism.
 - Slower mechanism, because it requires two interactions (e.g., presentation of PIN and acquisition of a biometric sample) with the cardholder.
 - Does not provide protection against use of a revoked card.
-- Applicable with contact card readers, and contactless card readers that support the virtual contact interface.
+- Applicable with contact card readers and contactless card readers that support the virtual contact interface.

 [^bioreaders]: As noted in [Section 4.2.3.1](../frontend/#s-4-2-3-1){:.footnote-ref}, fingerprint biometric templates are not guaranteed to contain biometric characteristic data, since it may not be possible to collect fingerprints from some cardholders.
 Additionally, electronic iris images are not guaranteed to be present on a PIV Card, since iris biometric capture is optional.
 When biometric verification cannot be performed, PKI-AUTH is the recommended alternate authentication mechanism.